Fairbanks Alaska, USA Travel Guide

 Chena Hot Springs Resort: Approximately 1 hour 15 minutes drive northeast of Fairbanks.
 This popular resort is known for its natural geothermal hot springs, the Aurora Ice Museum, and great opportunities for aurora viewing in winter.

-North Pole: About 20-30 minutes drive to the southeast of Fairbanks.
-This charming town features the Holy Claus House, where you can meet Santa, purchase Christmas-themed gifts, and send postcards postmarked from "North Pole, Alaska."
+North Pole: Approximately 20-30 minutes drive southeast of Fairbanks.
+This charming town features the Santa Claus House, a place you can meet Santa, purchase Christmas-themed gifts, and send postcards postmarked from "North Pole, Alaska."

-Alaska's vast wilderness is always close to Fairbanks, presenting chances to immerse yourself in nature.
+Alaska's vast wilderness is always close to Fairbanks, presenting opportunities to immerse yourself in nature.

 Approximately 2-3 hour drive south to the park entrance from Fairbanks.
-A very long day trip to the entrance to the park area is possible.
+A very long day trip to the park entrance area is possible.

 Accessible via Steese Highway, north of Fairbanks.
 This area has extensive wilderness for various activities.